Fritzie Zivic: Life after boxing

 Although his fighting tactics included thumbing his opponents in the eye, using his knees or elbows as weapons after a punch, or punching in banned areas, he was also known for apologizing for his tactics to his opponent.
 "He had a body like a wire, a mind like a chess player, a quick wit and a splendid smile."

-Zivic served in the Army Air Corp during the end of WWII, being stationed for a time at San Antonio's Normoyle Field, where he continued his boxing schedule in Texas and the Southwest.
+Zivic served in the Army Air Corps during the end of WWII, being stationed for a time at San Antonio's Normoyle Field, where he continued his boxing schedule in Texas and the Southwest.

 He attempted a wide range of professions starting with promoting, and managing boxers.
 Between the mid-1950s and mid-1960s, he worked in a steel mill, sold wine, whiskey and beer, bartended, worked as a disc jockey, and labored on a county work crew.
 He eventually settled into his profession as a steel fabricator or boilermaker with a union card, and got steady work in construction.
-A popular boxer during his career, he could draw audiences as an after dinner speaker on occasion.
+A popular boxer during his career, he could draw audiences as an after-dinner speaker on occasion.

-He died after a long battle with Alzheimer's disease in 1984 after a three-year stay at Veteran's Hospital in Aspinwall, Pennsylvania and was buried in Pittsburgh's St. Nicholas Cemetery.
+He died after a long battle with Alzheimer's disease in 1984 after a three-year stay at Veteran's Hospital in Aspinwall, Pennsylvania, and was buried in Pittsburgh's St. Nicholas Cemetery.
 A stroke had left him speechless around 1982 when he was first hospitalized.
 He was inducted into the International Boxing Hall of Fame in 1993.
 He was survived by his wife Helen, two sons, a daughter, and four grandchildren.

+In 2024, he will be included in the Croatian American Sports Hall of Fame.